eliascodes/modload/README.md

   This object can be attached to the `global` object via an optional argument.

 ## API
-The autoloader module provides two methods, which both take an options object to configure their behaviour.
+Modload provides two methods, which both take an options object to configure their behaviour.

 <hr>